 While the battle itself was a loss for Texas, the bravery of the defenders quickly became a Texas legend, and “Remember the Alamo” has been a rallying cry ever since, including as Texas fought for (and won) independence later that same year.

-The Alamo remains one of the most popular tourist attractions in Texas today, proving that a defeat can be inspiring for at least 200 years–when I was in elementary school in Texas, we even traveled 1.5 hours on a field trip to visit the Alamo when studying Texas history.
+The Alamo remains one of the most popular tourist attractions in Texas today, proving that a defeat can be inspiring for at least 200 years–when I was in elementary school, we even traveled all the way from Austin on a field trip to visit the Alamo when studying Texas history.

 “There’s a vastness here and I believe that the people who are born here breathe that vastness into their soul.
 They dream big dreams and think big thoughts, because there is nothing to hem them in.” — Conrad Hilton

-… As both Jeremy and I were born in Texas, I have to say, I have a special affinity for that potential Texas caption.
+… As a Texan, I have to say, I have a special affinity for that potential Texas caption.